korykilpatrick/chatsage/attached_assets/frontend-plan.md

      ```

 3. **Testing Criteria**
-   - `EmojiReactionPicker.test.tsx`: test listing, filtering, selection with Jest + React Testing Library.
+   - `EmojiReactionPicker.test.tsx`: test listing, filtering, selection with Vitest + React Testing Library.
    - Use MSW to mock the emoji list if necessary.
    - Ensure coverage.